flodolo/pontoon-tmx-it-qa/README.md

 ImportError: dlopen(.venv/lib/python3.12/site-packages/hunspell/hunspell.cpython-312-darwin.so, 0x0002): symbol not found in flat namespace '__ZN8Hunspell14add_with_affixERKNSt3__112basic_stringIcNS0_11char_traitsIcEENS0_9allocatorIcEEEES8_'
 ````

-First, you need to install Hunspell and `jq` via `brew`:
+First, you need to install Hunspell and other commands via `brew`:

 ```
-brew install hunspell jq
+brew install hunspell jq autoconf automake libtool
 ```

 Then you will need to manually activate the virtualenv in `.venv` and run these commands to install `chunspell` from the repository (note that the version of Hunspell might change, these commands work for `1.7.2`):